-Now accepting registrants for the Spring 2021 semester.
-Please submit Psychoeducation Group Facilitator registration forms by January 15, 2021.
-Facilitator training will take place during the week of January 18th, 2021.
+Now accepting registrants for the Fall 2021 semester.
+Please submit Psychoeducational Group Facilitator registration forms by July 1, 2021.

 The Psychoeducational Group Facilitator (PGF) training experience provides current Loyola graduate students in masters and doctoral level programs in mental health and psychology with structured, skills-based group experience.
 Facilitators will have the opportunity to lead our current psychoeducational workshops for Loyola students.
 Our primary workshop is Recognition, Insight, and Openness (RIO), an evidence-based psychoeducation experience grounded in Acceptance and Commitment Therapy (ACT) and mindfulness techniques.
 Each workshop consists of three consecutive sessions, exploring the themes of Recognition, Insight, and Openness.
 PGFs are expected to:

 - attend a training prior to the beginning of the semester,

 - and commit to facilitating at least 2-3 RIO workshops each semester for a total of 6-9 sessions.